Answers to some of our FAQs

 How Much are Lessons?

-All of our pricing is a flat per-month basis.
+All of our pricing is a flat per-month basis or a flat-Tuition amount.
 We do not charge on a per-class basis for any of our classes.
 Some months your child will have 5 lessons, and other months if school has a week off they may have 3, in general they will have 4 lessons a month.

 *Ticket Sales, Costume Rental, and other fees may apply depending upon individual show factors.